moj-analytical-services/iceberg-evaluation/README.md

 - [10, 100] columns

 **Criteria:**
-- Performance _ Number of data processing units (DPUs) used
+- Cost _ Glue/Spark is priced at $0.44 per data processing unit (DPU) per hour.
+Athena is priced at $5.00 per TB of scanned data.
+- Complexity / Readability _ How easy is it to understand what the code is doing?
+Can a problem be easily fixed?
 - Time _ Time it takes for job/query to complete

-- Cost _ Cost in $
-- Complexity _ Number of lines of code
+As these batch processes run over night, time is not as important as cost, although there is a direct relationship between time and cost for Glue/Spark.
+Complexity / Readability is quite subjective and can't be easily measured.
+Number of lines of code could be used as a proxy, but there is also a point where shorter code is lesss readable.

 **Optimizations:**
 - Partitioning / File compaction